ligato/docs/docs/plugins/plugin-overview.md

 ---

 This section provides a brief description of the Ligato plugins.
-For more information, click details.
+For more information on each plugin, click details.

 ---